Heves County 2nd constituency

 The 2nd constituency of Heves County (Heves megyei 02. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Heves 02.
 OEVK.

-Since 2014, it has been represented by László Horváth of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by János Kiss of the Tisza Party.

 Geography

 The 2nd constituency is located in north-western part of Heves County.

 The constituency borders the 3rd, 4th and 2nd constituencies of Borsod-Abaúj-Zemplén County to the northeast, Heves County 1st constituency to the southeast, Heves County 3rd constituency to the south and 1st constituency of Nógrád County to the northwest.

 List of municipalities

 The constituency includes the following municipalities:

 History

 The current 2nd constituency of Heves County was created in 2011 and contains the pre-2011 2nd constituency and the main part of the pre-2011 3rd constituency of Heves County.
 Its borders have not changed since its creation.